A list of our favorite winter things to do in Durango!

 The Powerhouse Science Center is Durango’s historic, interactive science center.
 Its history in Durango started as a coal-fired, steam-powered AC generator.
 Today, it serves as an educational playground for our community.

 Exhibits about outer space, brand new exhibits from the Smithsonian, propulsion, and our ecosystem have been acquired to make learning easier to grasp and visualize.
-Additionally, they offer access to woodworking stations, metalsmithing machines, jewelry making stations, and much more!
+Additionally, they offer access to woodworking stations, metalsmithing machines, jewelry-making stations, and much more at their Makerlab.

 Learn something entirely new or collaborate with other artists!

 Just because the snow starts to fall, doesn’t mean all Summer activities have to wait another year.
-Famously known for its gold medal waters and fly fishing in the Summer, Durango’s reservoirs are stocked year-round!
+Famously known for its gold medal waters and fly fishing in the Summer, both Lemon and Vallecito Reservoirs are stocked year-round!
 Pull a beautiful cut-throat out of the semi-frozen lakes when ice fishing in Durango.

 Not only will you get to snag a hog, but you’ll also be able to take on a sunny day in Southwest Colorado while it’s draped in a layer of fresh snow.

-#32 Take the Alpine Coaster at Purgatory Resort
+#19 Ride the Inferno Mountain Coaster at Purgatory Resort

-At over a half-mile in length, the alpine coaster at Purgatory Resort is a mini-roller coaster at the base of the mountain and ski lifts.
+At over a half-mile in length, the Inferno Mountain Coaster at Purgatory Resort is a mini-roller coaster at the base of the mountain and ski lifts.
 With unbeatable views of the Needle Mountains and the ski runs of Purgatory, the alpine coaster is a unique way to sightsee in the mountains of Durango.

 A family-friendly attraction, riders on the alpine coaster control the speed of the cart itself as you glide through the air.

 For those of you who love to go thrifting, more often than not you can find a treasure at any of our local thrift stores.
-With almost 20 stores within city limits, the pickings are yours for the taking!
-Many of the local stores also contribute to charities such as the La Plata County Humane Society, a no-kill animal shelter.
+With almost 20 stores within city limits, you are sure to find something you love!
+Many of the local stores also contribute to charities such as the La Plata County Humane Society.

 Agrotourism is alive and well in La Plata County!